cioky88/powershell/README.md

 42. Write-Host "42.
 Export users from many groups to one *.CSV"
 43. Write-Host "43.
 Check user password expiration time"
 44. Write-Host "44.
 Check password  status of all AD users"
 45. Write-Host "45.
-Return user password day until expired"
+List with days until password expire"

 Q. Quit and Exit